 A big part of healthy living is definitely healthy eating.
 After taking a couple of classes from Virginia at Vert Foods, we’ve been on a sourdough kick.
 A healthy sourdough starter on the kitchen counter and endless possibilities at your fingertips.

 Here’s a super easy recipe that I adapted, replacing the commercial yeast with my starter.
 There are many reasons why you want to use the wild yeasts of a sourdough starter over the commercial yeast available in every grocery store.
-If you follow Vert Foods on their Facebook page, you’ll learn about this and much more.
+If you had followed Vert Foods on their Facebook page, you could have learned about this and much more.
+But unfortunately, Virginia has deactivated this site, making the information more difficult to find.

 But now to the recipe: